PrisWen/100-days-of-code/README.md

 **Today's Progress :** Today I learned how to calling functions and defining my own, using Python's built in documentation and using booleans for branching logical

 **Thoughts :** The course is interesting with the support of Kaggle

+## Day 14 : May 10 , 2020 |  Kaggle's Python Course

+**Today's Progress :** Today I learned how to use lists, included indexing, slicing and mutating also I used loops and list comprehensions

+**Thoughts :** Exercises were pretty nice